 - Take a dip in an Alpine Lake.
 My boyfriend was

-crazybrave enough to take a dip in the Lake Staz, and he enjoyed it.
+crazybrave enough to take a dip in the Lake Staz, and he loved it.

-- Stroll around town, visit the Leaning Tower of St. Moritz that has a further incline than the famous Leaning Tower of Pisa!
+- Stroll around town, and visit the Leaning Tower of St. Moritz which has a further incline than the famous Leaning Tower of Pisa!

 - Enjoy the views from the top.
 Of course, you can take a number of cable cars or cogwheel trains up the mountains to enjoy the view.
-Because of budget constraints and because we’d already did Mt.
-Pilatus near Lucerne, San Salvatore in Lugano and still wanted to go up the Jungfraujoch, we decided to skip the trip up the Muottas Muragl.
+Because of budget constraints and because we’d already done Mt.
+Pilatus near Lucerne, San Salvatore in Lugano, and still wanted to go up the Jungfraujoch, we decided to skip the trip up the Muottas Muragl.

 For us, the Bernina Express journey from Lugano, via Tirano, ended in St. Moritz.
 But you can also take a Bernina Express train to Chur.
 Because we also took this route, I wanted to include it here.

 In the early morning, we left St. Moritz and headed for Chur.

 The world outside our glass-domed panorama windows was just waking up.

 For the first part, the sun didn’t even peek over the mountains yet.

 After a quick stop, we continued the journey and as I was looking outside the window, I realized: this is it!